SoftwareHeritage/swhapguide/SWHAP@Paris.md

 In this first phase you want to spend times collecting the sofwtare artifacts, either in physical or digital format.
 Appart from source code, it is also important to collect relevant ancillary materials such as pictures, documentation, articles etc.
 Whenever possible, we encourage you to reach out to the authors of the softwares and/or to the institution they belonged to.
 They might hold some precious documents such as pictures, mails etc.

 We encourage you to dititalise (by scanning or photographying) all the relevant physical objects.
+Whenever possible, the physical objects should be stored in a dedicated warehouse.

-All the collected digital files must then be uploaded in the `raw_materials` folder.
+The collected source code should be then stored in the All the collected digital files must then be uploaded in the `raw_source_code` folder.
+The other collected materials should be stored in the `additional_materials` folder, in the corresponding subfolder.

 <!-- MF: should'nt that be done in the metadata folder?
 I feel like Spectrum guidelines are way over the top, we are not a museum. + is this our role?